 I am also interested in using genetics to understand human history.
-Within us all we have a record of our ancestry, and I work with several people to try to use this ancestry to learn about how history has impacted our genes.
+We all have within our DNA a record of our ancestry, and I work with several groups in Oxford and elsewhere to try to use genetics to learn about history.
 This is fun and interesting in its own right, but it's also important from an evolutionary point of view.
 Uncovering the genetic relationships between populations can help us to better design and interpret genetic epidemiological studies for infectious diseases, and so has direct relevance to our work in malaria.